Thailand Already Reverses Weed Legalization, Industry Panics

 If you are traveling to Thailand and plan on using cannabis, it’s important to be aware of the specific places where the use of cannabis is permitted.
 Breaking the rules on where you can smoke may lead to trouble with authorities.

 If caught smoking cannabis in a public space in Thailand such as a shopping center, public square or temple, the fine is 25,000 baht (US $680) and/or 3 months in prison.
-Such offence is counted as 'public nuisance,' and Thai police officers are notoriously known for being nasty in the way they treat tourists they arrest.
+Such offence is counted as 'public nuisance,' and Thai police officers can be really nasty with tourists they detain.

 Thailand’s laws and regulations on marijuana may change in the coming period, so it’s also important to regularly follow updates and stay well-clued regarding free use of cannabis.